Bart-o-zz/ThreatRecon/README.md

 Aside from pull requests, non-developers can open issues on Github.
 Things we'd really appreciate:

 Bug reports, preferably with error logs
-Suggestions of additional sources for malware lists Descriptions of how you use it and ways we can improve it for you
+Suggestions of additional sources for Maltego transforms Descriptions of how you use it and ways we can improve it for you